Djokovic, Federer in Wimbledon landmarks as title showdown nears - RFI

 He has fired a tournament-leading 67 aces and dropped serve just twice.

-Berrettini reached his maiden Slam quarter-final at the French Open last month where he lost to Djokovic.
+Berrettini reached the quarter-finals at the French Open last month where he lost to Djokovic.

 Auger-Aliassime, 20, is in the last-eight of a Slam for the first time after knocking out German fourth seed Alexander Zverev in five sets.#photo2